rodrividal/tweetsity/Setup.md

 php artisan migrate --seed

+8) Depending on your environment, you may need to give the right permissions to the following folders:

+/storage
+/bootstrap/cache

+In order to do that, if you're in Apache, you can run:

+sudo chown -R $USER:www-data storage sudo chown -R $USER:www-data bootstrap/cache

+And now:

+chmod -R 775 storage
+chmod -R 775 bootstrap/cache

-8) Serve the project to test it:
+9) Serve the project to test it:

 php artisan serve